MarianaIvanova/SoftwareUniversity/README.md

 # SoftwareUniversity
-Problems from the modules in Software University
+Tasks from the modules in Software University